 The superb two-tone, Ivory and Champagne dial catches the light beautifully, as we have tried to demonstrate in the photographs.
 The 3, 6, 9 dial with applied gilt numerals and spearhead hour indices, is matched by the original restored ‘Dauphine’ pink gilt hands, all of which look wonderful against the dial and pink gold case.
 This dial, with its subsidiary seconds dial, is typical of the early ’50s, effortlessly classic, elegant and stylish.
 It is just the kind of style which never goes out of fashion and which many of the largest watch companies are trying to recapture today.

-The dial is signed ‘Omega’, with ‘Automatic’ below and ‘Swiss Made’ at the very bottom of the dial.
+The dial is signed ‘Omega’, with ‘Automatic’ below and ‘Swiss Made’ at the very bottom.

 This is the original dial which has been restored to the very highest standards by our dial restorers, who are considered to be the best in the UK.